dtgeoeu-wp6-tsunamis/dt-geo-wp6-docs/docs/spack-and-compss/mercalli.md

 These instructions describe how to set up a Spack environment that includes COMPSs and py-pip, and how to run a pyCOMPSs script on Mercalli.

 ???+ warning
-    STILL WORK IN PROGRESS: no configuration files and job submission script yet!
+    WORK IN PROGRESS: it works for queues with cpus, but not for the queue with gpus.

 ???+ info
     To know more about Spack and COMPSs: